szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

     override def f2e[A](fa : CommandOp[A]) = fa.asInstanceOf[CommandEvent]
   }

-  def command2TL(trans: Transactor[Task])(f2T: CommandOp ~> Task)
+  def loggingInterpreter(trans: Transactor[Task])(f2T: CommandOp ~> Task)
     : CommandOp ~> Task =
     CommandActions(trans).f2MLog(f2T)
 }

 ```

-Simply with `Command.command2TL` we can now convert any interpreter from a `CommandOp` to a `Task` into an enhanced interpreter that simulatanously logs these events to a SQL database in the execution of the task.
+Simply with `Command.loggingInterpreter` we can now convert any interpreter from a `CommandOp` to a `Task` into an enhanced interpreter that simulatanously logs these events to a SQL database in the execution of the task.
 We have solved the problem we have set out to address.

 Some observations: